What does 'healthy' look like on the inside?

 The Metabolic Symphony ONLINE program is a positive, holistic intervention for children and families to empower them to prevent or manage lifestyle disease.

-It is a supervised health education program available for use by Health Practitioners (e.g. GPs, Dietitians, Diabetes Educators, Pharmacists, Fitness Coaches) and Educators (e.g. School Teachers, Corporate Wellness Coaches, Community Health Workers) to support lifestyle education and disease management.
+It is a supervised health education program available for distribution by Health Practitioners (e.g. GPs, Dietitians, Diabetes Educators, Pharmacists) and Educators (e.g. Teachers, Community Health Workers) to support lifestyle education and disease management.

-Patients/students/employees are given free access to the Symphony where they work through 20 interactive, video-based learning modules to help them to understand their body and what it takes to maintain lifelong metabolic health.
+Patients/students are given free (supervised) access to the Symphony where they work through 20 interactive, video-based learning modules to help them to understand their body and what it takes to maintain lifelong metabolic health.

-Participation in the program is incentivised with virtual rewards, merchandise and collectables, discount vouchers for healthy food and physical pursuits, and the chance to win tickets to major events such as an actual Symphony Orchestra in their area!
+Participation in the program is incentivised with virtual rewards, merchandise and collectables, discount vouchers for healthy food and physical pursuits, and the chance to win tickets to major events such as an actual Symphony Orchestra performance!

-Participant progress can be tracked and reported to the supervising Practitioner or Educator to monitor patient compliance, to facilitate student/employee assessment or to measure community engagement.
+Participant progress can be tracked and reported to the supervising Practitioner, to monitor patient compliance, and/or Educator to facilitate student assessment or measure community engagement.

-- Reduces patient anxiety after diagnosis and prevents overwhelm during disease management/lifestyle change education (type 1 and type 2 diabetes).
+- Reduces child/parent anxiety after diagnosis, and prevents overwhelm during disease management/lifestyle change education (type 1 and type 2 diabetes).

-- The YiYO lifestyle games can be used during consultations to support lifestyle education, and can be recommended to parents to take home and play with the family (purchased on prescription at pharmacies).
+- The YiYO lifestyle games can be used during consultations to support diet/lifestyle change education for children, and can be recommended to parents to take home and play with the family (purchased on prescription at pharmacies).

-- Teachers, Corporate Wellness Coaches and Community Educators can use the Metabolic Symphony ONLINE program to support lifestyle education in the classroom, for employee inductions or as a community health initiative.
+- Teachers and Community Educators can use the Metabolic Symphony ONLINE program to support lifestyle education in the classroom or as a community health initiative.

-- The YiYO lifestyle games can be made available from the school, workplace or community centre as part of a healthy fundraising activity.
+- The YiYO lifestyle games can be made available from the school or community centre as part of a healthy fundraising activity.